Akali27/Linux_Response_Tool/README.md

 5) Follow directions on terminal

 ## Output
-- The collected data will be stored in the data file located in Linux_Response_Tool/data.
+- The collected data will be stored in the "data" directory located in Linux_Response_Tool/data.
 - There will also be a summary file that includes the start and end time of collection.
 - Additionally, there will be a file_hashes txt file that contains the hashes (MD5 & SHA256) of all the output files.
 This is to ensure that no tampering occurs to the output files.
 You can verify the hashes on a different computer by hashing each output file and verifying that you have the same hashes as what's found in the file_hashes.
 - To view the log files produced in the data directory, launch terminal as a root user and use gedit followed by the log file name.